turingschool/front-end-curriculum/projects/number-guesser-doubles-wk2.md

 Work through these **in order**:

 - Display how quickly user guesses correct number
+- Include at least 3 different animations (example: one for when a card gets created/deleted)
 - Easter Egg: use a [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) to display some secret surprise for users -- have fun, get weird, be creative!!

 #### Layout comps